All 34 Topics — Jump to Any

 Going Further

-Five extended explorations of the Bible's intersection with some of the most important questions readers bring to it, including prophecy, religious authority, history, science, and literature.
+Six extended explorations covering the development of the Christian church, and the Bible's intersection with prophecy, religious authority, history, science, and literature.

 What biblical prophecy actually is, how the prophets worked, the messianic texts and how Jewish and Christian traditions read them, and how to read apocalyptic literature honestly.

-Explore Topic 30The Bible as a Religious Text
+Explore Topic 31The Bible as a Religious Text

-How the Bible functions as sacred scripture in Jewish and Christian communities, including its authority, its place in worship and devotion, and how it compares to other religious scriptures.
+How the Bible functions as sacred scripture in Jewish and Christian communities — its authority, its place in worship and devotion, and how it compares to other religious scriptures.

 What archaeology confirms, what it cannot confirm, where the Bible and the historical record diverge, and how to hold faith and honest historical engagement together.

 Scripture and science are not natural enemies.
-A guide to the major points of intersection.
-Genesis and cosmology, evolution, the flood, miracles, and the scientific life of faith.
+Genesis and cosmology, evolution, the flood, miracles, and the scientific life of faith — major points of intersection examined honestly.

 Explore